Krishna4563/movie-hub-app/README.md

 [Live App Link](https://movie-hub-client.vercel.app)

 This is a movie hub app, which lets users to search for movies and add them to their list.
-The app is gated with authentication and users have to register and login in order to access the app.
-Once registered, the users can directly login into the app using proper credentials on their next usage.
-The user details and the movies added to their list are saved in a MongoDB database.
+The app is gated with authentication, requiring users to register and log in to access the app.
+Once registered, users can log in directly with their credentials on subsequent visits.
+User details and movies added to their lists are saved in a MongoDB database.

 The movies are fetched using an external API.
 [Link](https://www.omdbapi.com)